TOLOSAT/flight-software/doc/technical-specifications/MISO.md

 Measuring the runtime of a task helps to prevent starvation.
 Measuring the runtime allows you to see the execution time of each task.
 If a task starts to take up too much CPU time, it can prevent lower-priority tasks from executing.
 As with stack monitoring, runtime monitoring allows you to :
 - Generate events that can be traced back to the task that is monopolising the CPU.
 - Anticipate starvation and switch the satellite to safe mode.

+In addition, MISO must check that a TC does not ask it to generate a report.
+If it does, MISO must respond with a telemeasurement containing this report.

 The operation of MISO is then relatively simple and can be summarized with the following state machine :